Testa, Zanskar

-Testa (also Tetha) is a small village in the Lungnak valley in Zanskar tehsil, Kargil district, Ladakh, India.
+Testa (also Tetha) is a small village in the Lungnak valley in Chah tehsil, Zanskar district, Ladakh, India.
 The village is situated on a plateau at the base of a mountain range on the right bank of the Kargiakh River.
 It is located on a rural road that runs on the right bank opposite the Padum-Darcha road.
 Testa is 61 km south from Padum.

 Description

 Testa (elevation 3,980 m) is a small village in the Lungnak valley on the left bank of the Kargiakh Chu (river).
 It is located at a distance of 61 km from Padum on the Padum-Darcha road.
 The distance from Darcha in Lahaul is 68 km, the road climbing over the 5,091 m Shinko La pass.
 Testa village has an area of 170.80 ha.